 Wear your skirt with unconventional footwear to make an individual anti-fashion statement.
 Try it with Converse boots, ballet pumps, Doc Martens, trainers, Crocs or anything you like.

-Put on your multi-colored leggings, pin up that skirt, add a turquoise tee.
+Put on your multi-coloured leggings, pin up that skirt, and add a turquoise tee.

-Big brassy bangles, a floppy black hat—it's perfect for a fun shoppping spree.
+Big brassy bangles, a floppy black hat—it's perfect for a fun shopping spree.

 © 2012 Bev G

 Bev G (author) from Wales, UK on June 15, 2015: